 In addition to what it offers, you will find a huge online community of Ubuntu users.
 So, if you face an issue – head to any of the forums (or a subreddit) to ask for help.
-If you are looking for direct solutions in no time, you should check out our coverage on Ubuntu (where we have a lot of tutorials and recommendations for Ubuntu).
+If you are looking for direct solutions in no time, you should check out our coverage on Ubuntu (where we have numerous tutorials and recommendations for Ubuntu).

-Linux Mint Cinnamon is another popular Linux distribution among beginners.
-The default Cinnamon desktop resembles Windows XP and this is why many users opted for it when Windows XP was discontinued.
+Linux Mint Cinnamon is another popular Linux distribution suitable for beginners.
+The default Cinnamon desktop resembles the layout of the Windows system, and this is why it is one of the best Windows-like Linux distros.

 Not just limited to that, Linux Mint also does a few things better than Ubuntu.

 Linux Mint is based on Ubuntu and thus it has all the applications available for Ubuntu.
-The simplicity and ease of use is why it has become a prominent choice for new Linux users.
+Its simplicity and ease of use make it a prominent choice for new Linux users.

-Unlike Ubuntu, MX Linux is an increasingly popular Linux distribution based on Debian with Xfce as its desktop environment.
-In addition to its impeccable stability – it comes packed with a lot of GUI tools which makes it easier for any user comfortable with Windows/Mac originally.
+Unlike Ubuntu, MX Linux features Xfce as its desktop environment.
+In addition to its impeccable stability—it comes packed with numerous GUI tools (MX Tools) which makes it easier for any user comfortable with Windows/Mac originally.

-Also, the package manager is perfectly tailored to facilitate one-click installations.
-You can even search for Flatpak packages and install it in no time (Flathub is available by default in the package manager as one of the sources).
+Furthermore, the package manager is perfectly tailored to facilitate one-click installations.
+You can even search for Flatpak packages and install them in no time (Flathub is available by default in the package manager as one of the sources).

-Zorin OS is yet another Ubuntu-based distribution which happens to be one of the most good-looking and intuitive OS for desktop.
-Especially, after Zorin OS 15 release – I would definitely recommend it for users without any Linux background.
-A lot of GUI-based applications comes baked in as well.
+Zorin OS is yet another Ubuntu-based distribution that happens to be one of the most good-looking and intuitive OS for desktop.
+Especially, after Zorin OS 16 release—I would definitely recommend it for newbies.
+A lot of GUI-based applications come baked in as well.